 Apple Almond Caramel Tart

-- pizza roller, or sharp knife
+- pizza cutter or sharp knife

 - Mix the apples, lemon juice, cinnamon sugar, and salt together in a bowl and let it sit for a few minutes.

 - Put tarts on a cutting board and drizzle caramel sauce on top.
 Slice with a pizza roller, or sharp knife into 1-inch strips.
+Serve and enjoy!